 - [19.]
 In considering whether conditions could be imposed to ensure the attendance of the Applicant at trial, I am mindful of the usual conditions which include reporting, electronic monitoring device ("EMD"), and curfew.
-In my view those conditions might suffice to ensure the attendance of the Applicant at his trial, but they would not suffice to preserve public order, or to prevent re-offending, particularly where the Applicant was on bail and subject to very strict conditions at the time he was charged with the present offences.
-While I bear in mind the relative youth of the Applicant, my concerns with respect to his age must give way in this case to the need to protect public order. - [20.]
+In my view those conditions might suffice if the only concern was the likelihood of absconding.
+However, in my view those conditions would not serve to prevent any re-offending, which is a grave concern in this case having regard to the antecedents of the Applicant, or to protect the public order. - [20.]
 In the circumstances and having regard to the foregoing reasons I find that the Applicant is not a fit and proper candidate to be admitted to bail.
 Bail is therefore denied.

-Dated this 23rd day of October A.D., 2924
+Dated this 2nd day of October A.D., 2024